Cover Image for Kostya

 He forms an unlikely bond with Ivan, a broken older prisoner who once betrayed another man to survive.
 Kostya's integrity slowly redeems Ivan, and together they attempt to escape.
 Where other war victims learn to lie, steal, or harden themselves, Kostya clings—almost stubbornly—to moral clarity, even when it costs him safety, love, and freedom.

-In the climax, Kostya is cornered in Mariupol—but instead of running, he turns and onfronts his pursuer in public.
-Armed not with violence but with knowledge of a buried sexual assault and a high-level cover-up, Kostya forces the general to back down, calculating the risk of exposure.
+In the climax, Kostya is cornered in Mariupol—but instead of running, he turns and confronts his pursuer in public.
+Armed not with violence but with knowledge of a high-level cover-up, Kostya forces the general to back down, calculating the risk of exposure.

 Industry Reviews